gantonious/comp348-as3/README.md

 ### Usage

-To launch the server do:
+To launch the server do (you can pass in `poems.txt` to the server):

 ```bash
 make runPodServer POEMS_FILE=[path_to_poems]
 ```

 The poems file should contain all the poems seperated by a `===` sequence.
 Within a poem the title and content should be sperated using a `---` sequence.
-The following is an example of a properly constructed poems file.
+The following is an example of a properly constructed poems file:

 ```
 Title of the first Poem